hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 In Vaporis's study of the road barriers the travel permit system of the Tokugawa period, he challenges the idea that the authorities fully controlled the peasants' movements, and argues that the peasants found ways to circumvent the barriers.
 Vaporis argues against accepting a "legalistic interpretation of Tokugawa Japan" (6), as doing so overestimates the state's authority and incorrectly represents peasants as immobile, with their movements severely restricted and strictly inspected at barriers.
 His conclusion is that despite the intention of the authorities, the *sekisho* barriers did not significantly impede peasant travelers (ibid, 7)

-In Vaporis' many works on the travel permit system, he often mentions how the authorities idealized a society where the peasants "remained tied to the land" ( #Vaporis_1994, 136).
-Along with historian #Traganou_2004) who wrote at length on traveling the Tokaido Road, Vaporis explain this desire to keep farmers at their land is because travel might reduce agricultural production.
-Because both the bakufu and daimyo's finances are directly tied to the production of the lands farmed by the peasants, this would appear to be logical reaction.
-Moving beyond economic reasons, #Traganou_2004) argues that the pilgrimage itself posed a threat to bakufu's authority, though does not specifically outline why and how.

-#Blacker_1984 ) also argues that the peasants were hindered by "the increasingly harassing restrictions imposed by the han authorities on a custom which appeared in their eyes frivolous, useless, extravagant and immoral.
-By absenting themselves for several weeks to walk to Ise, the farmers neglected their proper duty and caused a fall in production" ( #Blacker_1984 , 604).
-Though Blacker does admit that some daimyo did not object when the travel was undertaken during the idle part of the year.

 Vaporis as well references hard evidence on what the authorities thought of the peasants undertaking pilgrimage.